DefectDojo/django-DefectDojo/docs/features.rst

 13. Node Security Platform JSON
 14. Qualys XML
 15. OpenVAS CSV
+16. Snyk JSON
-16. Generic Findings in CSV format
+17. Generic Findings in CSV format

 The importers analyze each report and create new Findings for each item reported.
 DefectDojo collapses duplicate